 How many witnesses do I need and who can they be?

-Two, who must be over 16 and understand the language of the ceremony.
+You need two witnesses for your Chelsea Register Office wedding.
+They must be over 16 and understand the language of the ceremony.
 Register Office staff are not allowed to act as witnesses.
 At Chelsea it is popular for couples who have chosen to marry in secret or without guests to ask Chelsea Pensioners to act as witnesses.
-For more information please see my Chelsea Pensioners page.
+For more information please see the Chelsea Pensioners page.

 You do not need to know your witnesses.